DarkoKukovec/I18n-harmony/README.md

 Initializes the library.
 Options:
 * translations
   * Object with locales as keys and maps of translations as values
-* translationPath
-  * location of the translation files
-  * direct path to json if loadAll is used
-  * path to the folder if loadSingle is used
 * globals
   * keys are locale names or "all"
   * values are maps of global variables